Hiura, Brewers have a blast in crushing Pirates | Devdiscourse

 Keston Hiura's two-run home run propelled the host Milwaukee Brewers to a 10-1 win over the slumping Pittsburgh Pirates on Saturday night.
 Hiura's 18th home run of the season came with two outs in the bottom of the first, on a 3-2 pitch with Yasmani Grandal on base.
 The Brewers went ahead 2-1 and scored eight more unanswered runs to cruise to their seventh win in eight games.

-The Pirates (65-90) lost catcher Elias Diaz to a right knee injury in the bottom of the fourth inning, which happened as he reached down to catch a pitch from Pirates starter James Marvel.
+The Pirates (65-90) lost catcher Elias Diaz to a right knee injury in the bottom of the fourth inning.
+It happened as he reached down to catch a pitch from Pirates starter James Marvel.
 Diaz was helped off the field as the Brewers made a pitching change.
 Adam Frazier scored on Hiura's error in the top of the first for the Pirates' lone run.

 Zach Davies got the start for Milwaukee but pitched just four innings, allowing an unearned run on three hits with two strikeouts.
 Brent Suter (3-0) tossed two scoreless innings for the win.
 Marvel (0-3) was charged with five runs on six hits in 3 1/3 innings.
 The Pirates lost their eighth straight game, the longest current losing streak in the majors.